“Natural forces within us are the true healers of disease”- Hippocrates

 Have you been feeling guilty that your house is not spotlessly clean or your child is not washing hands often enough?
 You don’t have to be.
 You are in fact helping your immune system get stronger!

 Like many of you, I used to be obsessed with cleanliness until I read about microbes and their benefits.
 Here are some excerpts from the books “Let them eat dirt“- by B.Brett Finlay, Ph.D. and Marie-Claire Arrieta, Ph.D. (microbiology researchers) and “Eat dirt“- by Dr.Josh Axe.
-They’ve done a detailed study of human microbiota (microbes that live in humans) which is a relatively new area of research:
+They’ve done a detailed study of gut health and human microbiota (microbes that live in humans) which is a relatively new area of research.

 Microbes scare all of us and we are fully justified since some of them are quite dangerous.
 However, only about one hundred species of microbes are known to cause diseases, the majority of the thousands of species do not cause problems, and are in fact beneficial.
 So the bacteria in yogurt and beer are not the only ones that are beneficial!

 These good bacteria and other beneficial microbes are in charge of digesting most of our food, including fiber and complex proteins and chopping them into more digestible forms, thus helping us maintain a healthy gut.
 They also help develop our immune systems and even help us combat disease-causing microbes.

 Our exposure to microbes and hence our gut health has been on the decline compared to our ancestors or even our parents.
-Some of the reasons:
+Some of the reasons are:

 Our gut health or in other words most of our gut bacteria depend on what we eat.
 We are not exposed to a whole range of microbes like our ancestors who lived in farms.
 Unfortunately, our food consists mostly of hybridized grains, genetically modified crops, processed foods, excess sugars and other nutritionally bankrupt foods.
 Even organic food is not exactly what it seems to be.
 We live in a world where meat comes wrapped in sterile styrofoam packs and our water is treated until it’s free of nearly all microbes.
 Our relationship with food is also totally different from that of our ancestors.

 There is no evidence that we need to expose our children to disease-causing bacteria or avoid hygienic practices to prevent immune diseases later in life.
 However, it’s practically impossible to grow up without getting an infection.
 Preventing a child from getting sick at all costs may also prevent a child from being exposed to many harmless, beneficial microbes, thus limiting the opportunity for the body to improve gut health.

 By spotlessly cleaning up our children’s environments, we limit their exposure to microbes and prevent their immune systems from acquiring the right tools to mature and learn how to handle pathogens and allergens in the environment.
 Studies show that children with limited exposure to microbes have a higher chance of developing asthma, characterized by a hyperactive immune system.